erofs/docs/src/core_ondisk.md

 Note that _nameoff{sub}`0`_ (`nameoff` of the 1st directory entry) also indicates the total number of directory entries in this directory block.

+File names are not null-terminated (`\0`): For each directory block, if the last file name doesn't reach up to the end of the block, the remaining bytes must be filled with `0x00`.

 :::{note}